btbristow/bookstore-management-api/docs/tutorials/get-store-inventory.md

 ---
-layout: page
+layout: single
+title: Get a store inventory
+toc: true
+toc_sticky: true
+sidebar:
+  nav: "docs"
 ---
-# Get store inventory

 This tutorial takes about ten minutes to complete and explains how to `GET` a store's inventory from the `/books` endpoint.
 It also contains an example response and provides next steps for troubleshooting errors.

 ## Prerequisites